compilit/ssimpl/docs/index.md

 is provided in the form of billion-dollar companies saying "this data belongs to the person who just logged in".
 But it adds no guarantees about the validity of those claims.
 In order to minimize the amount of trust necessary for identification, it is essential that individuals are capable of managing their digital identity themselves, this is known as [SSI - Self-Sovereign-Identity](./concepts.md#13-self-sovereign-identity).
-But SSI is still worth as much as an identity provided by a multinational if it is not verified.
+But a self-issued identity still isn't worth much if it is not verified.

 **How do you verify someone’s digital identity?**

 Online, everyone can claim to anyone.
 For some systems - like social media - that could be fine.
-But for professional services, it is of the utmost importance that all parties of a transaction are actually who they say they are.
+But for professional services, it is of the utmost importance that all parties taking part in any kind of transaction, have a verified identity shared among the other participants.
 This issue has become even more critical with the rise of AI and bots capable of impersonating individuals with minimal effort.